From visas to currency, we have all the practical information you’ll need for a business trip to Ireland.

 UK citizens do not require a passport or visa to enter Ireland, but most carriers by air or sea now require some form of identification with photograph (usually either a passport or driving licence with photo).

-A list of countries whose passport holders do not require visas to enter Ireland can be found here.
+View the list of countries whose passport holders do not require visas to enter Ireland.
 Please note that a Schengen or UK visa or residence permission is NOT valid for travel to Ireland.
 If you are a national of a visa-required country, you will need to apply for an Irish visa in advance of travel to Ireland.